telefonicaid/fiware-orion/doc/manuals/contribution_guidelines.md

 # Orion Context Broker Contribution Guide

-This document describes the guidelines to contribute to the Orion Context Broker open source repository.
+This document describes the guidelines to contribute to Orion Context Broker.
 If you are planning to contribute to the code you should read this document and get familiar with its content.

 ## General principles